Child Development Expectations: Behavior Development

 But I do have an answer.
 And many parents are surprised to hear it.
 Children misbehave because they are human.
 And humans are unique in the animal kingdom as we are the only animals that, when told to do something, say “You can’t make me.”

 As a parent, you understand the frustration of NOT being able to make your children behave the way you want them to.
 Even though they are tiny, they have free will and do not want to do what we want them to!
 Many parents believe they must respond within a reasonable time to communicate whether you will tolerate a behavior or discipline a behavior.
 And they are right but parents have more time than they think.
 It may seem counterintuitive but it’s better to “strike while the iron is cold” when delivering a consequence for misbehavior.
 Whether you see the action as a problem or not, I follow my grandmother’s adage, “nip it in the bud.”
 What does that mean?
-It means that it is much easier to end a misbehavior if it’s addressed before it blooms into a larger problem.
+It means that it is much easier to end a misbehavior during your baby’s most crucial child development years and address it before it blooms into a larger problem.

 Child development requires a stable and consistent environment where social, emotional, physical, and behavioral boundaries are in place.
 I promise this is much easier than it sounds.
 We all have boundaries and limits.
 All it takes is a day of practicing awareness and noting where yours are (as mentioned in my previous segment, comparing your values to another’s is not productive).
 That’s your starting point to creating a foundation of limits and boundaries for your family.
 When a child wants to do something that goes against your foundation (I work with clients to create a mission statement from this principle), it’s very easy to say “no” guilt free!
 As parents, we have the responsibility to be intentional about how we respond to our child’s misbehaviors.
 Sometimes it’s hard to know when we are being reasonable and flexible or enabling.
 Here are six myth busters about children’s behaviors.